Awards Criteria

 Bonus factors:

-● Officiating at high school, college, and/or professional events, in addition to a substantial number of section and amateur USTA events
+● Officiating at high school, college, and/or professional events, in addition to a significant

 ● Successful recruitment of new officials